EmmettBicker/IDEAL/README.md

 ## Results
-My previous test was an artifact, but it's still promising! more tests to come.
+My previous test contained a bug, but it's still promising! more tests to come.
 Many more updates to come!